sfigg/commercialization-public/test/hlk/user/add-driver-and-supplemental-content-to-your-package.md

 ## <span id="Adding_a_driver_package"></span><span id="adding_a_driver_package"></span><span id="ADDING_A_DRIVER_PACKAGE"></span>Adding a driver package

+>[!NOTE]
-**Note**  We highly encourage you to include driver symbols as part of package creation.
+>  We highly encourage you to include driver symbols as part of package creation.
 Including symbols enables Microsoft to triage and root cause issues related to your driver.